Blues vs. Golden Knights Player Props Betting Odds

 - Points Prop: 0.5 (Over Odds: -125, Under Odds: -105)

-Jordan Kyrou is a top player on offense for St. Louis with four goals and 11 assists.
+Jordan Kyrou has 15 points so far, including four goals and 11 assists.

 Kyrou Recent Games